 His finger-picking guitar style influenced many other artists and his students.
 He assumed a unique multi-voice style produced solely with his thumb and index finger, playing not only ragtime and blues tunes, but also traditional and original tunes in four-part harmony

-Riley B. King (September 16, 1925 - May 15, 2015) is an American blues guitarist and singer-songwriter acclaimed for his expressive singing and guitar playing.
+Riley B. King (September 16, 1925 - May 15, 2015) was an American blues guitarist and singer-songwriter acclaimed for his expressive singing and guitar playing.

 Rolling Stone magazine ranked him at #3 on its list of the "100 greatest guitarists of all time."
 He introduced a sophisticated style of soloing based on fluid string bending and vibrato that would influence virtually every electric blues guitarist.